Skip to content

 What happens if I don't pay my home insurance premiums?

-Not paying your premiums on time and in full could mean voiding your cover and not receiving an all-important pay out just when you need it.
+Not paying your home insurance premiums on time and in full could mean voiding or invalidating your cover and not receiving an all-important pay out just when you need it.

 Do monthly home insurance policies auto-renew?

 Yes, a lot of home insurance policies are set up to auto-renew, regardless of whether you pay monthly or annually.
-Insurers must inform you before they auto-renew your policy but they can -and often do - increase the price.
+Insurers must inform you before they auto-renew your policy and if your price is going to increase.

-At the end of your policy term, review your home insurance needs to avoid falling into this classic auto-renew trap and paying more than you need to.
+Before you reach the end of your policy term, review your home insurance to make sure you’re getting the best deal.
 Set a calendar reminder to shop around for a cheaper home insurance quote that covers your needs and makes the most of any no claims discounts, voluntary excesses, and things like beefed up home security.

 How can I find cheaper home insurance?